auraphp/Aura.Router/README.md

     /archive/1979/11
     /archive/1979/11/07

-Optional params are "sequentially" optional.
+Optional params are *sequentially* optional.
 This means that, in the above example, you cannot have a "day" without a "month", and you cannot have a "month" without a "year".